The Infamous Quitclaim

 So what exactly is a Quitclaim Deed?
 The courts have said: "A quitclaim deed conveys any title, interest, or claim of the grantor in the real property, but it does not profess that the title is valid nor does it contain any warranty or covenants of title.
 Thus, a quitclaim deed does not establish title in the person holding the deed, but merely passes whatever interest the grantor has in the property."
 Diversified, Inc. v.
 Hall, 23 S.W.3d 403 (Tex.
 App.--Houston [1st Dist.]
 2000, pet. denied).

 When a person signs a Quitclaim Deed, he is essentially saying, "I don't promise that I own any interest in this land, but if I do I surrender it."
 Compare this to language in a Warranty Deed, where the seller "grants, sells and conveys the property to the buyer ... to have and to hold it ... forever, and binds seller and seller's heirs to warrant and forever defend the property to the buyer."
-Under Texas real estate law, a Buyer under a Quitclaim Deed is charged with notice of any defects in title, whether they appear of record or not.
+Under Texas real estate law, a Buyer under a Quitclaim Deed is charged with notice of any title defects, whether they appear of record or not.
 (For example, John conveys the property to Bob, who does not record the deed.
 John then conveys the same property to Sue by a Quitclaim Deed.
 Even though Bob's deed does not appear in the public records Sue would be charged with notice that John no longer owned the property, and she would receive nothing through the Quitclaim Deed.)
-For this reason, title passing under a Quitclaim Deed is not insurable and a property that has a Quitclaim Deed in the title will remain uninsurable until the applicable statute of limitations has passed (in most cases, 25 years).
+For this reason, a title passing under a Quitclaim Deed is not insurable and a property that has a Quitclaim Deed in the title will remain uninsurable until the applicable statute of limitations has passed (in most cases, 25 years).

 Does this mean that a Quitclaim Deed should never be used?
 No. Quitclaim Deeds can be useful in clearing title in some limited circumstances, such as when there is a question about whether a particular heir might have a claim to the property of an estate, or whether a person may have acquired title by adverse possession ("squatter's rights.")
 In the vast majority of cases, however, it will be preferable to use another kind of deed.

 In most land sales, the buyer (and the buyer's lender, if any) will expect the seller to convey a valid title.
 (Why else would the buyer pay good money to the seller?)
-In such cases, the seller is expected to make a warranty to the buyer that the seller actually owns the land and has the right to sell it.
+In such cases, the seller is expected to make a warranty to the buyer that the seller owns the land and has the right to sell it.
 Such a warranty is called the "warranty of title," and it is expressed in the form of a Warranty Deed.
 There are two kinds of Warranty Deeds: the Special Warranty Deed, and the General Warranty Deed.

 When a seller executes a Special Warranty Deed, the seller covenants with the buyer that the seller has not personally done anything to adversely affect the title being conveyed.
 For example, if the seller had already sold the property to someone else, had granted someone else an undisclosed option to purchase, or had permitted an undisclosed lien to be placed on the property, the seller would be in breach of the warranty of title.
 However, if the title were impaired because someone else forged a prior owner's signature on a deed, or sold the property in violation of a court order, the seller would not be liable because the seller did not personally cause the title defect.
 For this reason, a seller will usually prefer to offer a Special Warranty Deed.